Library of Congress Literacy Awards

 - How do I add links to the essay to direct readers to additional information?

 Write out the full URL directly in the text of the essay.
 Links embedded in the text will not be accessible to those evaluating the application.

 - My essay is more than 750 words, is that acceptable?

-Essays longer than 750 words may be disqualified.
+No. Essays longer than 750 words will be disqualified.

 - Do URLs add to the word count?